const-dominik/margon/README.md

 # margon
-some of scripts i wrote to make popular game easier or more fun
+some of scripts i wrote along the years to make popular game easier or more fun